 Objective 1: To design a lightweight architecture that effectively integrates Apache Spark and Apache Flink, enabling seamless execution of batch and stream processing tasks with minimal configuration overhead.

-Objective 2: To develop a rule-based configuration system that intelligently delegates processing tasks between Spark and Flink based on data characteristics, processing requirements, and system conditions.
+Objective 2: To develop a rule-based configuration system that configures task delegates processing tasks between Spark and Flink based on data characteristics, processing requirements, and system conditions.

 Objective 3: To evaluate the developed prototype of the hybrid framework that demonstrates its effectiveness in processing multi-structured data (structured, semi-structured, and unstructured) across both batch and real-time contexts.